Stress Triggers & Management Techniques

 • Studying for the bar exam

-But don’t think all triggers are bad.
-They’re not.
-Some of the triggers I mentioned cause good stress, eustress.
-How you handle these triggers is what really matters.
+But don’t think all stress triggers are bad.
+Some of the above actually cause good stress, also known as eustress.
+How you handle your triggers is basically what matters more than anything.

-Your triggers can take of your emotions and behaviors.
-They can make you crazy.
+If you’re feeling stressed out, stress triggers can take you out emotionally and your behavior can just be off.
+They can make you feel crazy sometimes.
 But if you face them head on, you can conquer your stress.
-There are 4 techniques I use regularly that help me with my triggers.
+There are four techniques I use regularly that help me keep my stress at bay:

-1. Movement – I choose to move my body, either strenuously or simply, and it lets me blow off steam.
-It could be a HIIT workout or even just a walk in nature.
+1. Movement – I move my body, either strenuously or simply, and it lets me blow off steam.
+It could be a HIIT workout or just a walk in nature.
 Either way, movement helps exercise your muscles and reduce the feelings of stress.

-2. Breathing – The breathing exercise I turn to every single time is the 4-7-8 breathing technique from Andrew Weil.
-You breathe in for a count of 4, hold it for a count of 7 and then breathe out for a count of 8.
+2. Breathing – The breathing exercise I turn to every single time is the 4-7-8 breathing technique I learned from Andrew Weil.
+You breathe in for a count of 4, hold it for a count of 7, and then breathe out for a count of 8.
 It can induce a small sense of euphoria and big sense of calm.

 3. Journaling or Free Writing – There’s something about grabbing a notebook and just getting your thoughts out on paper.
 It’s almost freeing.
 The notebook and the pen doesn’t offer judgement but it does allow you to get rid of some of the things piling up in your brain.

-4. Creating Systems – Creating a system is huge for managing your stress.
-Not only will it help create a sense of organization, but it allows you to plan for what may come and will help you create habits that keep you sane.
+4. Creating Systems – System are huge for managing your stress.
+Not only will they help give you some organization, but they allow you to plan for what may come and will help you create habits that keep you sane.

 Share the love!